Integrating Redshift with SYNQ

 User and password you specified earlier in the guide

-Dataset you want Synq to monitor
+Dataset you want SYNQ to monitor

 In some cases, permission groups can take a while to propagate.